DataDog/integrations-extras/resmo/README.md

 3. Go to your Datadog account and create a new organization [API key][12] and a user [Application key][13].<br />

-- Return to your Resmo account.
-Enter the copied keys into the related key fields (Organization API Key and User App Key). <br />
+4. Return to your Resmo account and enter the copied keys into the Organization API Key and User App Key fields. <br />

 ![Resmo Screenshot][7]